-The Eagle Gold Mine has been assessed under the Yukon Environmental and Socio-economic Assessment Act ("YESAA") and currently holds a Quartz Mining License ("QML") and a Water Use License ("WUL") to construct, operate and close the Project.
+The Eagle Gold Mine has been assessed under the Yukon Environmental and Socio-Economic Assessment Act (YESAA) and currently holds a Quartz Mining License (QML) and a Water Use License (WUL) to construct, operate and close the Project.

-As discussed in Section 1.5 of the Technical Report, the project area has an extensive exploration history involving a number of prior operators, some of whom had undertaken the collection of baseline environmental, socio-economic, land use, and heritage data.
+As discussed in Section History, Exploration and Drilling, the project area has an extensive exploration history involving a number of prior operators, some of whom had undertaken the collection of baseline environmental, socio-economic, land use, and heritage data.
 In 2007, StrataGold re-initiated the collection of environmental baseline data, which includes the disciplines of climate, water quality, hydrology, hydrogeology, aquatic biota, wildlife, air quality and vegetation.
 Fieldwork to characterize climatic, hydrological, hydrogeological, air, vegetation and water quality conditions is ongoing.

-Victoria and prior operators have also characterized local and regional land use and socio-economic conditions, First Nations land use and activities, and archaeological and heritage resources.
+Victoria Gold and prior operators have also characterized local and regional land use and socio-economic conditions, First Nations land use and activities, and archaeological and heritage resources.

 Prior to construction or operational activities taking place, mining projects in the Yukon are required to undergo an assessment of potential project effects pursuant to the YESAA.
-The YESAA process mandates that an applicant describe the scope of the project, the existing environmental and socio-economic setting, potential environmental and socio-economic effects of the project, and the measures that will be instituted by the applicant to mitigate those effects.
+The YESAA process mandates that an applicant describes the scope of the project, the existing environmental and socio-economic setting, potential environmental and socio-economic effects of the project, and the measures that will be instituted by the applicant to mitigate those effects.
 The applicant also has a statutory obligation to consult any First Nation or resident of any community residing in the territory in which the project will be located or might have significant environmental or socio-economic effects on.

-This duty to consult the parties must be completed to the satisfaction of the Yukon Environmental and Socio-economic Assessment Board ("YESAB"), based upon their consideration of any submitted material and discussions with the parties, before the formal review of a project may commence.
+This duty to consult the parties must be completed to the satisfaction of the Yukon Environmental and Socio-Economic Assessment Board (YESAB), based upon their consideration of any submitted material and discussions with the parties before the formal review of a project may commence.